 - Between death and the rapture, the spirit and soul are with Christ in heaven and the remains of the body are on earth.

 - At the rapture, the body is resurrected and changed and reunited with the spirit and soul in heaven.

 For the believer, death is described as being “away from the body and at home with the Lord” (2 Cor.
 5:8).
 Paul said that “to die is gain” because it meant being “with Christ” (Phil.
 1:21-23).
 Therefore, when Christians die their spirit and soul immediately go to be with Christ in heaven.

 The idea of seven heavens is found in Islam, Judaism and Hinduism.
 In Islam and Judaism, the divine throne is said to be in or above the seventh heaven.
 In Hinduism, the god Brahma lives in the seventh heaven.
 However, none of these ideas are mentioned in the Bible.

-It is thought that this myth came from ancient astrologists who could identify seven great heavenly objects (the Moon, Mercury, Venus, the Sun, Mars, Jupiter and Saturn) and assumed that each was moving in a separate heaven in a series of layers above the earth.
+It is thought that the myth of seven heavens came from ancient astrologists who could identify seven great heavenly objects (the Moon, Mercury, Venus, the Sun, Mars, Jupiter and Saturn) and assumed that each was moving in a separate heaven, in a series of layers above the earth.
 These were the only objects that people could see in the sky that moved with respect to the fixed stars.
-They gave us the names of the week: Saturday after Saturn, Sunday after the sun, Monday after the moon, and Tuesday to Friday after the Norse versions of Mars, Mercury, Jupiter and Venus.
+They gave us the names of the week: Sunday after the sun, Monday after the moon, and Tuesday to Friday after the Norse versions of Mars, Mercury, Jupiter and Venus, and Saturday after Saturn.